baycom/rps/README.md

 Currently frequencies have to be entered with an offset of -9,46kHz (see section 'Troubleshooting').

-If the device cannot connect to a WiFi network in station mode within the first 10 seconds it will switch over to AP mode with the SSID and secret given in the configuration.
+If the device cannot connect to a WiFi network in station mode within the first 10 seconds it will switch over to AP mode with the SSID 'RPS' and no secret.

 ![Settings Dialog](https://github.com/baycom/rps/raw/master/settings.jpg)